ElWanderer/kOS_scripts/documentation/lib_dv_readme.md

 #### Burn time calculation

-The functions that calculate how long it will take to burn a manouevre node are able to take into account a single staging event mid-burn.
+The functions that calculate how long it will take to burn a manoeuvre node are able to take into account a single staging event mid-burn.
 The most likely place for this is during orbital insertion, for early-to-mid-VAB-tier spacecraft where the launcher doesn't have quite enough delta-v to reach orbit.
 The payload takes over to finalise the burn, while the launcher drops back into the atmosphere.
 This calculation code is simplified to keep it from growing too large, so there are restrictions.

 It tries to find a single liquid-fuel engine that has a decoupler attached that will get rid of the current stage.
 This works for typical stock KSP rockets (as long as you don't have radial engines) but may not be appropriate for more unusual designs or multiple engines e.g if using something like Space-Y or RO/RSS.
 If an engine can't be found, a guess is made that the next (full) stage will take 2-3 times longer than the old (almost-empty) stage to provide the required delta-v.